cbiffle/httpd2/README.md

 have a [detailed analysis vs.  publicfile](doc/vs.md) if you're into that sort of thing.)

+This repo also includes a derivative server, `http301d`, which only serves unencrypted HTTP/1 301 Moved Permanently redirects to your HTTPS server, and doens't read files from disk etc. It makes a nice port-80 counterpart to `httpd2`.

 ## Disclaimer

 I make no claims that this software is secure or impervious.
 I wrote this as an